runpod/docs/docs/serverless/endpoints/job-states.md

 ---
-title: "Monitoring endpoints"
+title: "Endpoint monitoring"
 description: "Learn how to monitor your RunPod endpoints, including job states, performance metrics, and system health indicators to effectively manage and optimize your serverless workloads."
 sidebar_position: 9
 ---

 Monitoring your endpoints is crucial for understanding their performance, identifying potential issues, and optimizing your serverless workloads.
-This guide covers the key aspects of endpoint monitoring, including job states and endpoint metrics.
+This page covers the key aspects of endpoint monitoring, including job states and endpoint metrics.

 ## Request job states